 This latter point deserves some elaboration.
 The XML schema used must be suitable for describing the physical data format.
 There must be a correspondence between the XML schema's constructs and the physical data structures.
 For example, generally the elements in the XML schema must match the order of the physical data.
 DFDL does allow for certain physically unordered formats as well.

 The key concept here is that when using DFDL, you do not get to design an XML schema to your preference and then populate it from data.
-That would involve describing the data format and describing a transformation for mapping it to the XML schema you have designed.
+That would involve two steps: first describing the data format and second describing a transformation for mapping it to the XML schema you have designed.
 DFDL is only about the format part of this problem.
-There are other languages, such as , which are for transformation.
-In DFDL, you describe only the format of the data, and th format constrains the nature of the XML schema you must use in its description.
+There are other languages, such as XSLT [XSLT], which are for transformation.
+In DFDL, you describe only the format of the data, and the format constrains the nature of the XML schema you must use in its description.

 Scope of version 1.0